jethrojones/website/_notes/now.md

 Focus areas: Principal Leadership, through the [Transformative Mastermind][4], [Mental Fitness Coaching][5], and speaking [schools to be more student driven learning][6].

+I am also the fractional Executive Director of [Inland Northwest Cybersecurity Hub (Inch360)][13], a non profit focused on supporting cybersecurity in the Inland Northwest.

 - - -

 # Clarifying